johanncatalla/DATA-EDITOR/README.md

 # PROJECT DESCRIPTION:

-A Text Editor and CSV Editor using Tkinter utilizing MVC architecture of the Object-Oriented Programming approach.
+A Text Editor and CSV Editor using Tkinter utilizing the MVC pattern.
 The user can search records and perform CRUD operations locally and on MySQL database on both applications.

 # CSV Editor with Search
 ![CSV Viewer](https://github.com/johanncatalla/DATA-EDITOR/blob/main/images/csv-1.png)